-Washington State (WA) Practice Tests
+Washington State (WA) – Practice Permit Test

-Who Needs to Take the Washington Knowledge Exam?
+Who Needs to Take the Knowledge Exam?

 If you hold an out-of-country license you are usually required to pass all examinations.
 Knowledge and drive test are waived if you hold a valid driver's license from British Columbia, Germany, South Korea, or Taiwan.

-The purpose of the knowledge test is to verify that you understand road signs, traffic laws, and safe-driving practices before you drive on Washington roadways.
+The purpose of the knowledge test is to verify that you understand road signs, traffic laws, and safe-driving practices before you can drive on Washington roadways.

 The test is based on information found in the Washington Driver Guide.
 Make sure you read it!
 Just taking practice tests is not a good idea.